MATCH (n) RETURN DISTINCT LABELS(n);

 MATCH (p:Person)-[r]-(x) RETURN p.name, COLLECT(DISTINCT type(r)) AS relationships, ID(x) AS id, LABELS(x) AS labels, KEYS(x) AS properties;

-In addition to now understanding how to explore an unknown graph, the main take away is to realize, “schema-free” doesn’t mean that no schema exists in the Neo4j graph database.
+In addition to now understanding how to explore an unknown graph, the main take away is to realize, “schema-free” doesn’t mean that no schema exists in the Open Native Graph Database (ONgDB).
 Rather, it means that instead of defining a complete and strictly enforced schema at the outset for all data in the graph, only Indexes and Constraints are defined to provide some basic rules about how the data should be written and the rest of the graph schema evolves over time as data is being written within the graph database.
+GraphGrid Connected Data Platform provides a knowledge management layer as part of the manager module that combines schema and semantic representations to give your graph context for both humans AI.